-Technical Technical Information Required on the SDS: Section Title Description Number 1 Identification Identifies the chemical on the SDS as well as the recommended uses.
-It also provides the essential contact information of the supplier: • Product identifier used on the label and any other common names or synonyms by which the substance is known. • Name, address, phone number of the manufacturer, importer, or other responsible party, and emergency phone number.
+Technical Information Required on the SDS:

+Section Number Title Description 1 Identification Identifies the chemical on the SDS as well as the recommended uses.
+It also provides the essential contact information of the supplier: Product identifier used on the label and any other common names or synonyms by which the substance is known.
+Name, address, phone number of the manufacturer, importer, or other responsible party, and emergency phone number.
 2 Hazard(s) Identification Identifies the hazards of the chemical presented on the SDS and the appropriate warning information associated with those hazards: • The hazard classification of the chemical. • Signal word. • Hazard statement(s). • Pictogram(s). • Precautionary statement(s). • Description of any hazards not otherwise classified.
 3 Composition/Information on Ingredients Identifies the ingredient(s) contained in the product.
-This section includes information on substances, mixtures, and all chemicals where a trade secret is claimed: Chemical name.
-Common name and synonyms.
-For mixtures, the chemical name and concentration (i.e., exact percentage) of all ingredients which are classified as health hazards.
-Chemical Abstracts Service (CAS) number and other unique identifiers.
+This section includes information on substances, mixtures, and all chemicals where a trade secret is claimed: • Chemical name. • Common name and synonyms. • For mixtures, the chemical name and concentration (i.e., exact percentage) of all ingredients which are classified as health hazards. • Chemical Abstracts Service (CAS) number and other unique identifiers.
 4 First-aid Measures Describes the initial care that should be given by untrained responders to an individual who has been exposed to the chemical: • Necessary first-aid instructions by relevant routes of exposure (inhalation, skin and eye contact, and ingestion). • Description of the most important symptoms or effects, and any symptoms that are acute or delayed. • Recommendations for immediate medical care and special treatment needed, when necessary.
+5 Fire-fighting Measures Provides recommendations for fighting a fire caused by the chemical: Recommendations of suitable extinguishing equipment, and information about extinguishing equipment that is not appropriate for a particular situation.
+Advice on specific hazards that develop from the chemical during the fire, such as any hazardous combustion products created when the chemical burns.
+Recommendations on special protective equipment or precautions for firefighters.